[Training Review] This is what happens when you use Google Cloud with the same feeling as AWS

 Introduction

-Nice to meet you.
-I'm Paru, a first-year infrastructure engineer in the System Solutions Department, graduating in 2024.
+Hello, nice to meet you.
+I'm Paru, a first-year infrastructure engineer in the Systems Solutions Department, graduating in 2024.

-I'm a liberal arts graduate, but I'm working hard every day to become a fully-fledged engineer!
+I'm a humanities major with a literature degree, but I'm working hard every day to become a full-fledged engineer!

-This time, as a review of the training,
+This time, as a recap of the training,

-I will introduce the confusion that a person with no IT experience faced when building a server using Google Cloud in a role-playing exercise after learning about AWS in a classroom training session.
+I'll share some of the difficulties I encountered when I, someone with no prior IT experience, built a server using Google Cloud in a role-playing exercise after learning about AWS in the classroom portion of the training.

 [Biyoben #41] We held a study session on the contents of training for new graduate engineers!